ReinierNel/relayctl/README.md

 ## Running Manual Relay Actions

-> :warning: if there is a schedule running it will overwrite your manual action
+> :warning: if there is a schedule running or an external switch mapped thats on, this will overwrite your manual action

 See below commands